fledge-iot/fledge/docs/plugin_developers_guide/06_filter_plugins.rst

    /**
-    * Convert the incoming data to use a logirtimic scale */ class LogFilter : public FledgeFilter {
+    * Convert the incoming data to use a logarithmic scale */ class LogFilter : public FledgeFilter {
            public: